Why the client needed our help

 Our client was chairman of a worldwide group of companies with an estimated turnover of $600 million.

-He was faced with almost certain director disqualification by the DTI due to serious crown deficiencies totalling nearly £2 million, following the liquidation of a company of which he was a director.
+He was faced with almost certain director disqualification by the Insolvency Service due to serious crown deficiencies totalling nearly £2 million, following the liquidation of a company of which he was a director.
 This would have had a massive impact on his other business interests and caused huge reputational damage

 How we helped

 FWJ requested a meeting with the Chief Examiner of the Insolvency Service together with our client (prior to proceedings being issued), to explain the particular circumstances of the company’s failure and the mitigating factors in this case.
 Detailed preparation work was undertaken in advance of that meeting.

 Our negotiations resulted in the Secretary of State deciding not to issue proceedings, thus saving our client the cost of a major business restructuring, together with the expense of a the directors disqualification proceedings, a section 17 application and the inevitable resignation by him from his banking interests.